 In 2012, the campground was in good overall condition.
-Most of the campground facilities were in good or excellent condition, including the campsite amenities (tables, fire rings, food lockers, vehicle barriers, etc.), water hydrants, circulation roads and camping spurs.
-In contrast, the six restrooms were in fair-to-good condition with well maintained exteriors but deteriorating interiors.
-The campground does not meet current accessible standards for NFS lands - Forest Service Outdoor Recreation Accessible Guidelines (FSORAG) or Architectural Barriers Act Accessible Standards (ABAAS) (YCWA 2013).
+Most of the campground facilities were in good or excellent condition, including the campsite amenities (tables, fire rings, food lockers, vehicle barriers, etc.), water spigots, circulation roads and camping spurs.
+In contrast, the six restrooms were in fair-to-good condition with well-maintained exteriors but deteriorating interiors.
+The campground does not meet current accessible standards for NFS lands - Forest Service Outdoor Recreation Accessible Guidelines (FSORAG) or Architectural Barriers Act Accessible Standards (ABAAS) (YCWA 2013v).

-Dark Day Campground.
+Dark Day Campground

 Dark Day Campground is located approximately 4 mi from the New Bullards Bar Dam via Marysville Road and Dark Day Road on the southeast shoreline of the Willow Creek arm of the reservoir.
 The facility is approximately 0.2 mi from the reservoir shoreline.
-The campground complex has 10 campsites for tent camping only, with 6 single sites, 3 double sites and 1 triple site.
+The campground complex has 10 campsites for tent camping only, with six single sites, three double sites and one triple site.
 The single sites amenities include a picnic table, cooking grill/fire ring, food locker, and vehicle parking spur with a capacity of six people and one vehicle for \$22 per night.
-The double sites amenities include 2 picnic tables, a cooking grill/fire ring, 2 food lockers and vehicle parking spur with a capacity of 12 people and 2 vehicles for \$44 per night.
-The triple site amenities include 3 picnic tables, a cooking grill/fire ring, 3 food lockers and vehicle parking spur with a capacity of 18 people and 3 vehicles for \$66 per night.
+The double sites amenities include two picnic tables, a cooking grill/fire ring, two food lockers and vehicle parking spur with a capacity of 12 people and two vehicles for \$44 per night.
+The triple site amenities include three picnic tables, a cooking grill/fire ring, three food lockers and vehicle parking spur with a capacity of 18 people and three vehicles for \$66 per night.
 The campground has three vault restroom buildings and a potable water system.
-The campground has 2 information boards (a 3-panel and 1-panel board), 9 information/regulation signs throughout the facility; and 3 campsite marker signs (one for each cluster of campsites).
+The campground has two information boards (a 3-panel and 1-panel board), nine information/regulation signs throughout the facility; and three campsite marker signs (one for each cluster of campsites).

 In 2012, the campground was in good overall condition.
 Most of the campground facilities were in good or excellent condition, including the campsite amenities, circulation roads and camping spurs.
-In contrast, the two restrooms and water hydrants were in fair condition.
-The campground does not meet current accessible standards for NFS land (FSORAG or ABAAS) (YCWA 2013).
+In contrast, the two restrooms and water spigots were in fair condition.
+The campground does not meet current accessible standards for NFS land (FSORAG or ABAAS) (YCWA 2013v).

-Hornswoggle Group Campground.
+Hornswoggle Group Campground

 Hornswoggle Group Campground is located on Marysville Road, 2.5 mi northeast of the New Bullards Bar Dam, and 3.3 mi southwest of the Highway 49 junction.
 The facility is approximately 0.6 mi from the southeast shoreline of the reservoir on NFS land.
-The facility consists of 6 group campsites with 5 campsites that accommodate up to 25 people-at-one-time (PAOT) (\$80 per night), and 1 group campsite that accommodates up to 50 PAOT (\$140 per night).
+The facility consists of six group campsites with five campsites that accommodate up to 25 people-at-one-time (PAOT) (\$80 per night), and one group campsite that accommodates up to 50 PAOT (\$140 per night).
 The group site amenities include tables, food lockers and a group fire ring/grill.
-The campground has 4 restrooms (2 flush and 2 vault), a potable water system, and parking areas at each campsite.
-The campground has 1 facility identification sign at the entrance; 6 1-panel information boards; 3 directional signs along the circulation road; 7 information/regulation signs throughout the facility and 6 campsite marker signs.
+The campground has four restrooms (2 flush and 2 vault), a potable water system, and parking areas at each campsite.
+The campground has one facility identification sign at the entrance; six 1-panel information boards; three directional signs along the circulation road; seven information/regulation signs throughout the facility and six campsite marker signs.

 In 2012, the campground was in good overall condition.
 Most of the campground facilities were in good condition, including the campsite amenities, circulation roads, camping spurs and parking areas.
-In contrast, the four restrooms and most of the water hydrants were in fair condition.
-The campground does not meet current accessible standards for NFS land (FSORAG or ABAAS) (YCWA 2013).
+In contrast, the four restrooms and most of the water spigots were in fair condition.
+The campground does not meet current accessible standards for NFS land (FSORAG or ABAAS) (YCWA 2013v).